dalalj/Fire_Detection/README.md

 # Fire_Detection

-- This our project for Durham College Capstone in 2022.
+- This is our project for Durham College Capstone in 2022.

 - All code will run on Google Colab, and data will be saved on Google Drive